Tag archive for: Products

 The do-it-yourself trend continues and you too can profit from it in your shop.
 Customisable products enable your customers to adapt products themselves and create anything from T-shirts to mugs with their own designs.

-If you want to increase the basket of your customers, cross-selling is the most effective way to achieve that.
+If you want to increase the basket value of your customers, cross-selling is the most effective way to achieve that.
 Many successful online – and offline – players have been using cross-selling for many years and know how to get the most out of it.

 Do you photograph products yourself?
 A fair bit of work, but well worth the effort.
 Get the most out of it with professional images.
 Here are a few tips.